sofiakbergstrom/BB2490/project_diary.md

 I can't connect to csc where my txt-file is located with the data for project 2.
 I will try again later today.
 The connection started to work and I have copied the files I needed.
 But now I can't connect to Uppmax...
 I read the article for seminar 3 about poster presentation and looked at some scientific poster examples.
 I think we should have text boxes in one color and a thinner box in another color behinde those with the subtitles Method, Results, Conclusion and so on.
 I also think we should have a special box that are easily seen with our research question.

+I tryed to write a script that will convert the data from all the different fastaQC-files and make them into a format that R can read.
+But I had some problems with the extraction of the right data from the files.
+I need to figure out a way to do that.

 3/6 projects are now finished in Uppmax.
 If I write jobinfo -u guilc I can see the onces that are still running.